Kgugula/Blockchain-Homework/POA_Development_Chain/userGuide.md

     Select the option to create a new genesis block from scratch

-    Choose a consensus algorithm to use (I used proof-of-authority here, which I would recommend doing if you are following along, some of the finer details related to configuration are different for the proof-of-work algorithm).
+    Choose a consensus algorithm (I used proof-of-authority here, which I would recommend doing if you are following along, some of the finer details related to configuration are different for the proof-of-work algorithm).
 Essentially, proof-of-authority uses a nodes identity (i.e. your identity) as collateral in exchange for allowing you to validate blocks.
-I won't delve into too much detail here since folks on Medium have done a far superior job.
-There are some helpful links at the bottom of the page related to the POA consensus algorithm, and how it differs from the rest.
+I won't delve into too much detail here since the folks on Medium have done a far superior job.
+There are some helpful links at the bottom of the page related to the POA, and how it differs from the other popular consensus algorithm.

     Enter how many seconds blocks should take to mine (Default is 15, just hit enter to select)